Issue no. 23 - December 1985

 diarrhoeal disease are common.
 Health education and nutrition education on their own are

+not enough.
 Integrating health and nutrition

 The incidence of malnutrition and diarrhoeal disease is likely to be highest among the